 Routing payments on the Lightning Network

-What makes the Lightning Network even more appealing is the routing of payments that occurs on the network with interconnected payment channels.
-This means that even if two parties aren’t connected through a direct payment channel, they are still able to send and receive Bitcoin payments as long as a connection to the rest of the network can be established.
-This allows Alice to send payments to her friend Sally without having a direct payment channel as long as there is another channel on the Lightning Network connected to Sally with enough funds on the payment channel to fit Alice’s payment.
+As part of its solution to improving Bitcoin payments, the Lightning Network routes payments that occur on the network with interconnected payment channels.
+What does that mean?
+Even if two parties are not connected through a direct payment channel, they can still send and receive Bitcoin payments as long as a connection to the rest of the network can be established.
+This allows Alice to send payments to her friend Sally without having a direct payment channel as long as another channel on the Lightning Network is connected to Sally with enough funds to fit Alice’s payment.

-If Alice has an open channel with Bob but no channel with Sally and Bob has a channel with Sally, Alice can send the payment to Sally through Bob.
-The routing of payments over the Lightning Network may involve several hops but the smart contract will automatically search for the shortest and most cost-efficient path available.
+For example, Alice has an open channel with Bob, who has an open channel with Sally, who does not have an open channel with Alice.
+In such a scenario, Alice can send the payment to Sally through Bob.
+The routing of payments over the Lightning Network may involve several hops, but the smart contract automatically searches for the shortest and most cost-efficient path available.